Who I am

 But I have to admit.
 As much as I hated it all, I learned a lot.
 And while I never attained the title of Chef, I figured with my years under my belt, my degree, my knowledge and know-how of what’s right and what’s wrong, and well, just because, I’ll go ahead and promote myself.
 Not to mention people just tend to treat you a little nicer if you say chef rather than cook.

-I know, how can I have a blog dedicated to something I hate?
+I know, why did I start a blog dedicated to something I hate?
 Notice, I said cooking professionally.
 I love food, I love crafting and creating, melding flavors together like a mad scientist.
 But when it comes to the professional kitchen, there are too many politics.
 Too many stresses.
 Too many Chiefs, and not enough Indians.
 When you cook in a professional kitchen, it’s rare to find somewhere that caters to the cook/chef.
 Where your creative side is encouraged.
 Most of everywhere you’ll go it’s just a glorified factory, pumping out dish after dish that you have to cook to make this person you’ve never met happy.
 It’s an environment you have to be a certain type of person to enjoy it.
 I’m just not that person.

 Wha… how.. how did I get up on this soapbox?!
 It’s like it just appeared here out of nowhere!

 Back off, man.
-I’m a scientist.Dr.
-Peter Venkman
+I’m a scientist.

 Concerning The Dad…

 I know this turned into my life story, but hey, it’s my About Me page!
 Don’t say you didn’t ask for it by clicking!
 I think I laid a lot on the table here.
 And I’m glad I did.
 It was a good way to learn more about yourself and appreciate things.
 It’s been a long road with this site and while it’s not updated every week, it’s something I’m proud is out there and that it’s mine.
 You should have a really good idea of who I am by now, not to mention how I got to this moment in my life.
-If you want to know everything else like what I just had for dinner, then give me a follow on my socials.
-Like I said, I’m pretty partial to Instagram right now, so there’s your best bet.

 Here’s to hoping you enjoy your time on my blog!

-1. ManChefDad, you rule.
+• ManChefDad, you rule.

 Also, I, too, have an affinity for sandwiches and cinnamon, respectively.
 And like you, I mean the spice, not the stripper.
 JUST TO CLARIFY.
 Also, I can deeply appreciate that you mentioned pizza more than once because pizza takes up a good 67% of my brain function on any given day.
 When I can eat it, where I can get it, which toppings I can have, etc. It’s a sickness.
 A delicious sickness.

-1. Poor Cinnamon the stripper.
+• Poor Cinnamon the stripper.
 She probably always gets shafted for the spice.

 And I’m glad you noticed I put pizza there more than once.
 I didn’t think it was listed nearly as many times as it should have been.
 Sometimes, I try to think of things I can add to that list JUST to have a reason to sneak a few more “pizza”‘s in there.